dennisjackson/heliotorrent/docs/design.md

 HelioTorrent consists of two components that work together to publish and serve Static CT data over BitTorrent:

-- HelioTorrent (Python) — packages [Static CT API](static-ct-api.md) logs into .torrent files and machine-consumable feeds (RSS/JSON).
+- HelioTorrent (Python) — packages [Static CT API](static-ct-api.md) logs into .torrent files and machine-readable feeds (RSS/JSON).
 It’s a small static‑site generator for Tile Torrents.
 - Heliostat (Rust) — a WebSeed server for those torrents, acting as a proxy that serves the Static CT files to BitTorrent clients via the WebSeed mechanism defined by [BEP 19](https://www.bittorrent.org/beps/bep_0019.html).

 They can run together and share a single YAML configuration format, but either could be operated independently.